Super Bowl History

 Super Bowl Facts

-- The 2018 Super Bowl was at U.S. Bank Stadium in Minneapolis, MN.
+- Super Bowl 2019 is in Atlanta at the Mercedez-Benz Stadium.
+The 2018 Super Bowl is at U.S. Bank Stadium in Minneapolis, MN.
 Minneapolis last hosted the Super Bowl in 1992.

 - In 2017, the price of a 30 second commercial during the Super Bowl, cost about $5 million dollars.